Dementia support in Sheffield during Coronavirus

 - Dementia carer support groups online.

-You can find a day-by-day list of all the current groups in the download on this page called ‘Online dementia activities in Sheffield’.
+You can find a list of all the current dementia groups in the download on this page called ‘Day-by-day calendar of online dementia activities in Sheffield’.

 You’ll receive a warm virtual welcome from the dementia workers at the organisations listed below.
 They’re all Dementia Friends and have attended Dementia Stars training.